michmattera/HerBody/TESTING.md

 4. Error pages

-Error pages has the same structure as the delete_booking.
+Error pages have the same structure as the delete_booking.
-After deploying to heroku, lighthouse for error pages are not loaded.
+After deploying to Heroku, the lighthouse for error pages is not loaded.

 Lighthouse mobile: